GURPS Lite: Publication history

-GURPS Lite was published in 1998 for GURPS third edition, and presents the game in a slim 32-page version, which allowed Steve Jackson Games the opportunity to produce standalone games which did not required the main rulebook.
-GURPS Discworld (1998) and GURPS WWII (2001) were the first books to include GURPS Lite in them, while later publications were labelled "Powered by GURPS" without including "GURPS" in the book title.
+GURPS Lite was published in 1998 for GURPS third edition, as a 32-page version of the game, which allowed Steve Jackson Games the chance to publish standalone games without a need for the main GURPS rulebook.
+GURPS Discworld (1998) and GURPS WWII (2001) were the first supplements to make use of GURPS Lite, while later publications carried the label "Powered by GURPS" without the use of the name "GURPS" as part of the book title.

 Unlike the later 4E version, the 3E original included the Magery advantage and rules for casting spells in various mana zones (it is only possible to cast Magic in High Mana settings without Magery).
 It also included the 14 basic spells of Create Fire, Daze, Detect Magic, Fireball, Foolishness, Haste, Ignite Fire, Lend Health, Lend Strength, Light, Minor Healing, Shape Fire, Shield and Sleep.
 These magic options were removed in the following years' 4E version of Lite.

 The current version of GURPS Lite is available, free of charge, as a PDF from the Steve Jackson Games website.